jgraph/www.diagrams.net-source/_posts/2020-01-27-diagrams-google-docs.md

 **Resize the diagram:** Select a diagram, then drag any of the square handles around the edge of the diagram to resize it.

-**Rotate your diagram:** Select a diagram, then drag the circlular handle at the top of the diagram to rotate it.
+**Rotate your diagram:** Select a diagram, then drag the circular handle at the top of the diagram to rotate it.
 <br /><img src="/assets/img/blog/addon-google-docs-rotate.png" style="width=100%;max-width:400px;height:auto;" alt="Apply a new colour filter to your diagram in your Google document">

 ### Update the embedded diagrams to see changes